Boom Clap

 • The Sing J. Lee-directed video features Charli XCX traipsing through the Amsterdam city.
 The singer explores the same spots that were featured in The Fault in Our Stars movie.

-• Charli XCX wrote the song during the sessions that produced the tracks for her debut album True Romance.
-She penned the tune with Patrick Berger, her collaborator on "I Love It."
+• Charli XCX and Patrick Berger wrote the song during the sessions for her 2013 debut album, True Romance.
 It didn't make the final cut and was then offered to Hilary Duff to record.

-XCX told MTV UK that Berger has worked with Hilary Duff before, and when the singer's people got in touch with them about her new record, she got very excited.
 "My number one project as a songwriter is to write for Hilary Duff, so when I heard about this, I was like, 'f---k!
 Are you serious?!
-This is my 'in!,'" she recalled.
+This is my 'in!,'" she told MTV UK.
 "I'm going to make a Hilary Duff album!'
-So we sent over 'Boom Clap', but they came back and were like, 'this isn't cool enough for Hilary."
+So we sent over 'Boom Clap,' but they came back and were like, 'this isn't cool enough for Hilary."

 "I was like, crushed," Charli added, sighing.
 "I thought I was a cool writer, but maybe I'm not.
 Hilary didn't want my song.
 What a life-ruiner."